Filnor/Open-Reports/README.md

-A simple bot for more convenient review of Natty reports.
+A simple bot for more convenient review of different bot reports.
+Currently supports Natty and Guttenberg.
 The main features are convenient opening several reports at the same time, maintaining a personal ignorelist and automatically skipping deleted posts if you are <10k.

 The bot currently understands the following commands: